Cheerfulmoss/UQ-Timetable/README.md

 ## Pull Request Process

-Please provide the following when submitting a pull request:
+When submitting a pull request, please follow these steps:

 1. Fork the repository and create a branch for your work.
-2. Make changes and commit them.
-Follow the commit message guidelines.
+2. Make changes and commit them, adhering to the commit message guidelines.
 3. Open a pull request with a clear title and description.
-4. Mention any relevant issue numbers in your pull request description.
+4. If your pull request addresses any existing issues, mention the relevant issue numbers in the description.

 ## Code Review Expectations

-We trust our contributors to follow best practices for code quality, style, and functionality.
-Code reviews will provide feedback and suggestions for improvement.
+We trust that contributors will adhere to best practices for code quality, style, and functionality.
+Code reviews will include constructive feedback and suggestions for improvement.

 ## Issue Guidelines